rpiprint/kindred-orig-KindredPrints-iOS/README.md

 In this example, all photos are located on a remote server, and are passed to the SDK via their URLs.
 The checkout flow will then cache the photo for display to the user.

-1. Add the "Add to cart" button to your project and place it next to each photo in a listh
+1. Add the "Add to cart" button to your project and place it next to each photo in a list

-2. Add the appropriate imports to your class:
+2. Add the appropriate imports to the file containing the view controller class with the print button handler:

     ```objc
     #import "KPPhotoOrderController.h"